Police: Wanted carjacking suspect injured car’s driver, hit multiple vehicles in Boston

 The victim allegedly jumped onto the hood of the car in an attempt to stop the suspect.

-“It was just like a big thud.
-Just something like a ton of bricks falling off the roof,” Ben Davis, who lives near the crash scene said.”

-The carjacker then hit several parked cars in the area of 174 St. Botolph St. before fleeing on foot down a public alley toward Mass.
-Ave.
-Station, according to police.
+The carjacker then hit several parked cars in the area of 174 St. Botolph St. before fleeing on foot down a public alley, according to police.

-“It was like in another car’s trunk.
-It was a pretty hard hit,” Davis said.

 The car has been towed from the scene for police processing.